Barcelona isn’t the easiest place to visit.

 Unfortunately not being a public building you won’t find any disabled travel discounts here.
 Visitors with disabilities will have to pay full price at €25.00.

-You can buy tickets online directly from Ticketbar and get a free video guide and also skip the lines in the process.
+You can buy tickets online directly in my webshop and also skip the lines in the process.

 The main entrance is found at Passeig de Gracia 43.